Crowcombe, late October 1848

 Hugh offered his free elbow.
 “Let’s be off.
 I remember the way.”

 On Hugh’s previous visit they had walked to the north edge of the village and called at Crowcombe Court, Hugh paying his respects to the Carew family.
 Today they were going to the south of the village, to visit the small cottages where the poorest of labourers resided.
 As they strolled through the woods and along hedgerows, Hugh spoke of his parliamentary duties and endeavours within the riding of Chester.
 Kate feigned interest, not understanding the details of taxes, land appropriation, and industry.
-She became genuinely engaged when he mentioned travelling, and voiced her enthusiasm for a voyage.
+She wished her maid, Isabel, was present, to draw into the conversation and change the topic.
+(During breakfast Kate thought Isabel was preparing to walk with them, and act as chaperone, but somehow those plans were altered, allowing the young couple some privacy.)
+Kate became genuinely engaged when Hugh mentioned travelling, and voiced her enthusiasm for a voyage.
 Having broached this subject before, it became somewhat of a reiteration of aspirations, with the added facet of sailing together as newly-weds, an exciting and somewhat perplexing prospect for Kate.
 She always expected to go on some sort of grand tour with her brother upon coming out, now it would be after marriage with her husband?
 Not until she reached the age of seventeen and a half, or eighteen?
 Perhaps it could be two voyages, separated by a couple years?